scienceadvocacyoflongisland/scienceadvocacyofli/_pages/home.md

   actions:
     - label: "Learn More"
       url: "/aboutsali/"
-  excerpt: "We bring together scientists and supporters of science from all backgrounds to promote scientific communication and encourage public engagement with science.""
+  excerpt: "We bring together scientists and supporters of science from all backgrounds to promote scientific communication and encourage public engagement with science."
   - image_path: "./assets/images/homepage/eventsExample.png"
     alt: "Events"
     title: "Events"